survivejs/webpack-book/manuscript/output/04_multiple_pages.md

 The current configuration shares code by coincidence already due to the usage patterns.
 Only a small part of the code differs, and as a result only the page manifests, and the bundles mapping to their entries differ.

-In a more complicated application, you should apply techniques covered in the *Splitting Bundles* chapter across the pages.
+In a more complicated application, you should apply techniques covered in the *Bundle Splitting* chapter across the pages.
 Dropping the multi-compiler mode can be worthwhile then.

 {pagebreak}